When technology and nature meet

 -

-easy to place under control cabinets, in cable ducts or behind panels,
+easy to place under control cabinets, in cable ducts, or behind panels,

 -

-Can be used discreetly in technical systems.
+discreetly deployable in technical installations.

 Catchmaster Universal Insect Trap 96 pieces

-Aftercare & Prevention
+Aftercare & prevention

-- Clean filters and ventilation slots , avoid dust deposits.
+- Clean filters and ventilation slots, avoid dust deposits.

 Conclusion: Chemical-free control for sensitive technical areas